Code-Institute-Submissions/The-Sustainable-Fashion-Project-Dublin/README.md

 - Images and paragraphs in The Facts section not displaying in the desired order:
    - Resolved by adding Bootstrap **order class** - ```order-lg-2``` & ```order-lg-1``` to relevant images and paragraphs

+- When I ran [Lighthouse](https://developers.google.com/web/tools/lighthouse) it indicated that some of the images were increasing the load time of the page.
+   - Reduced image file sizes to decrease load time

 - Heading in Welcome section not rendering correctly on Internet Explorer:
    - Not yet resolved
 ---